IBM/protect-webapp-using-runtime-container-security/README.md

   #### 5.8 Container shell access

-  The container shell was accessed during `Command Injection` and also when `test.php` was invoked.
+  The container shell was accessed during `Command Injection`, and also when `test.php` was invoked to check `API Service Protection`.
 NeuVector triggered alerts when any command is run on the container shell.

   ### 6. Summary

+  In this code pattern, you saw how to set up security policies in `NeuVector` using DLP sensors.
+The sensors could detect various types of web application attacks like CSRF, XSS, Command Injection, SQL Injection, Forbidden API access, Sensitive Data Exposure and Container shell access.
+The security policies are confidential to the organization and depend on the web application being protected.
+The exhaustive list of policies to protect a web application must be developed in collaboration with the security team in the organization.
+Once the vulnerabilities are detected, the application must be enhanced and made secure against those type of attacks.

 ## License